 “They don’t fit in lockers and I’ve heard mixed reviews about the quality.”

 Hmmm.
 Now that’s discouraging.
 But I had suspected this already.
 We had bought a non-rolling one 3 years ago from Pottery Barn Kids and it was awesome.
 Then last year we went to buy a new one and they were flimsy, so not worth the money whatsoever.
 I was disappointed and felt really let down by one of my favorite brands, I felt embarrassed for Pottery Barn for manufacturing something so cheap looking.

-Then Kiddo’s best friend’s mom texted me from the Pottery Barn Teen store shortly after my Facebook post.
+Then a fellow mom texted me from the Pottery Barn Teen store shortly after my Facebook post.
 She said they look so much better than last year and I trust her taste and recommendation.
 So the news excited me!

 Rolling backpacks are expensive.
 As in REALLY expensive.
 Like $89.50 expensive.
 Then again, they could be considered luggage.
 Why this came as a shock to me, I’ll never know considering ALL school supplies are pricey.
 I dropped a whopping